Darya Dontsova: Genealogy

-Childhood
+Early life

-After the arrest of Stephen, Athanasius Tamara were evicted in the barracks on Skakovaya street, and the first few years Agrippina lived there.
+After the arrest of Stephen, Athanasius Tamara were evicted in the barracks on Skakovaya street, and the first few years Dontsova lived there.
 The parents decided to get married in February 1953 when Athanasius received notification from which it followed that a month later with her daughter and granddaughter evicted from Moscow, so Arkady decided to go with them.
 The registration was on a memorable day March 6, and after learning about the death of Joseph Stalin, delayed marriage.
-They officially married only in 1959, when Agrippina was supposed to go to school.
+They officially married only in 1959, when Dontsova was supposed to go to school.

-In 1954, the barracks were settled out, and Agrippina with her grandmother moved into a room in a communal apartment on Kirov Street.
+In 1954, the barracks were settled out, and Dontsova with her grandmother moved into a room in a communal apartment on Kirov Street.
 Parents could not live with them because of the small living room area and lived in an apartment in Arcadia Lavrushinsky Lane, which he shared with Viktor Shklovsky, but again, because of the small size there could not settle down four.
-Agrippina was reunited with her parents only in 1957, when they moved to a new building near the station Airport.
+Dontsova was reunited with her parents only in 1957, when they moved to a new building near the station Airport.

-Since early childhood parents were trying to teach Agrippina music and literature.
+Since early childhood parents were trying to teach Dontsova music and literature.
 For a start she was taken to music school and there the headmistress, having listened to the girl, said that "for the first time faced with such a case, when the bear came not on the ear, and sat on her head entirely and sits there until now."
-Then Athanasius and Tamara, as a music fan themselves, began to take Agrippina to the conservatory, theater, opera and ballet.
+Then Athanasius and Tamara, as a music fan themselves, began to take Dontsova to the conservatory, theater, opera and ballet.
 In her autobiography Dontsova recalls that, due to the complete lack of musical ear, all this has imposed on her only sadness.